RaulitoGC/udacity-android-developer-nanodegree-course/README.md

   [](captures/activity_recipe_detail_sw600dp.png)

-Finally if the application runs in tablet it will take sw-600dp resources and if is Smartphone it takes the default.
+Finally if the application runs in tablet it will take sw-600dp resources and if is Smartphone it will take the default.

 ```
 boolean isTablet = getResources().getBoolean(R.bool.isTable);
         if (isTablet) {
-            // do something fot tablet
+            // do something for tablet
         } else {
             // do something for Smartphone
         }